markpbaggett/tamu_dc_notes/docs/source/contents/03_strategic_vision_and_mission.rst

 * Improve discoverability of works and collections in search engines and external services
     * Investigate current SEO of collections are develop plans to improve across digital collections
 * Create interoperability and discovery of assets across collections
+* Make collections and works readily usable for researchers and computational methods

 =========================================
 Optimize Services and Strengthen Capacity